Select Page

 New York City Department of Health and Mental Hygiene (DOHMH)

-DOHMH is actively involved in expanding community services and support for individuals with serious mental illness.
-The department offers guidance and information on mental health and substance use.
-It provides free and low-cost services for all New Yorkers, including resources for alcohol and drug use, children and adolescents’ mental health, adult mental health services, and mental health care related to COVID-19.
+DOHMH is a leading public health agency responsible for promoting and protecting the health of New Yorkers, including expanding community mental health services and support for individuals with serious mental illness.
+DOHMH provides guidance and information on mental health and substance use, offers free and low-cost services for all residents, and addresses mental health needs across age groups and in response to public health crises such as COVID-19.
 Mayor’s Management Report

 Mayor's Office of Community Mental Health